raganwald-deprecated/rewrite_rails/README.md

 Very carefully.
 At this time, the rewritten file does not contain any blank lines or comments, and obviously some of what you wrote is rewritten into a different form.
 As a result, the code you write may be on line 42 in your `.rr` file but end up on line 23 in the resulting `.rb` file.
 This can be tedious if you are dealing with a lot of errors and like your IDE's ability to jump right to the offending line of source code.

-TODO: Perfom a little diff magic and modify each `.rb` file so that as many lines of code as possible end up on the same line number as in the original `.rr` file.
+TODO: Perform a little diff magic and modify each `.rb` file so that as many lines of code as possible end up on the same line number as in the original `.rr` file.

 **My colleagues don't mind me writing .rr files, but they prefer .rb files.
 What do we do?**

-RewriteRails its generated `.rb` files in its own `rewritten` directory, and ignores `.rb` files in Rails' standard directories.
+RewriteRails puts its generated `.rb` files in its own `rewritten` directory, and ignores `.rb` files in Rails' standard directories.
 So if your team prefers to have some `.rb` files and some `.rr` files, you know that the `.rb` files in Rails' standard directories are all ok to edit as you see fit.

 In other words, you can write `.rb` files whenever you want and as long as they are in Rails' standard directories, they will behave exactly as you expect.
 You can mix `.rb` and `.rr` files as much as you like.